ChrstphrHll/npc_gen/students/Lucoe Lorelei.md

 ---
 # Lucoe Lorelei
 ### Description
-- Dwarf Barbarian from Magmus Centerhold
+- Dwarf Barbarian from Aldercrown Empire
 - 2nd year Exploration student in Treskal
 - short frizzy auburn hair that's put up, Amber eyes, and Dark Tan skin
 - Is Modest and Contemptible, and has Creativity as their ideal
+- Speaks in a light, indirect, sudden manner

 ### Notes